 The next relationship red flag is change.
 You shouldn’t go into a relationship thinking that you can change your partner.
 Getting rid of bad habits and unlearning negative behaviors takes a lot of hard work.
 Your partner has to decide for themselves if they’re ready to tackle those issues.

 You have to remember that you’re dating your partner, not their potential.
 This is also why asking about their various preferences is so important.
 Some people won’t or can’t change their preferences, and it’s better to know in advance.

 You Don’t Feel Heard

 When you bring up problems or concerns about your relationship, your partner should listen to you and try to understand where you’re coming from.
 They shouldn’t get defensive, dismiss your feelings, or tell you that you’re overreacting.
-Especially if you routinely feel them shutting themselves off from you, you should be concerned.
+Especially if you routinely feel them shutting themselves off from you, this is a relationship red flag.

 If your attempts to communicate consistently leave you feeling frustrated, unsupported, or unheard, your partner probably won’t be able to meet your emotional or sexual needs.
 They need to work on themselves first.
 Unfortunately, you can’t force someone to change, so it might be time to walk away.